clacladev/starknet-hardhat-typescript-example/README.md

 ## Getting started
-In a tab start the devnet
+In a tab start the devnet via venv (currently broken)
 ```
+# Via venv
 starknet-devnet

+# or via Docker
+docker run -it -p 127.0.0.1:5000:5000 shardlabs/starknet-devnet
 ```

 In another tab:
 ```